A Schauder regularity theory for nonlocal and mixed local-nonlocal viscous Hamilton$\unicode{x2013}$Jacobi equations: Introduction

 Case (I) is rather standard as the solutions have uniformly bounded gradient.
 Case (II) allows for solutions with gradient blow-up as $t\to 0$, and to control it, the growth of the Hamiltonian needs to be compensated for by regularity of the initial condition.
 We refer to \ref{assump:B1} for the range of the admissible H\"older exponents $\delta$ of $u_0$ with respect to the growth rate $r$ of $H$.
 We note that the short-time existence does not require any smoothness or integrability of $H$ in $x$ or $t$, just continuity and boundedness.

-\textit{Optimal Schauder regularity with blow-up rates (Theorems \ref{thm::full_schauder_regularity} and \ref{thm:full_schauder_regularity_case_b}).} We show that under condition \ref{NDa}, the solutions to \eqref{eq:hjb} gain H\"older regularity of order $\alpha$ over the regularity of $H$ in $x$.
-To this end we apply the ``diagonal splitting'' of the space-time cylinder previously used e.g. by Chaudru de Raynal, Menozzi and Priola \cite{deraynal2019schauder} in the context of linear equations with drift and supercritical diffusion, i.e. $\alpha\in(0,1)$.
+\textit{Optimal Schauder regularity with blow-up rates as $t\to0$ (Theorems \ref{thm::full_schauder_regularity}, \ref{thm:full_schauder_regularity_case_b}, and \ref{thm:spacetimeSchauder}).} We show that under condition \ref{NDa}, the solutions to \eqref{eq:hjb} gain spatial H\"older regularity of order $\alpha$ over the regularity of $H$ in $x$.
+To this end we apply the ``diagonal splitting'' of the space-time cylinder previously used e.g. by Chaudru de Raynal, Menozzi, and Priola \cite{deraynal2019schauder} in the context of linear equations with drift and supercritical diffusion, i.e. $\alpha\in(0,1)$.
 We note that \ref{NDa} is slightly weaker than the assumption used in \cite{deraynal2019schauder}, which involves a certain moment condition on the heat kernel needed to handle the unbounded drift coefficient.
 In the case of unbounded gradients, the optimal H\"older norm blow-up rate is quite cumbersome to obtain -- because of two singularities coming from the gradient and the heat kernel we need to apply a ``doubly fractional'' version of Gr\"onwall's inequality, see Lemma~\ref{lem:generalized_gronwall_2}, and in some cases we also use a bootstrap argument.
+We also prove Schauder estimates in time in Theorem~\ref{thm:timeSchauder}.
+To transfer the space regularity to time regularity we have to impose an upper bound on the order of $\mL$, condition \ref{assump:L2'}.
+Finally, having estimates in both space and time, we give joint space-time estimates in Theorem~\ref{thm:spacetimeSchauder}.
+Our methods allow for several extensions, for example to critical diffusions such as $(-\Delta)^{1/2}$ under a smallness assumption on the data, to diffusions with modulated jumps, and to Hamiltonians depending also on $u$ and nonlocal terms $Qu$ of order less than or equal to 1.
+We refer to Section~\ref{sec::remarks_and_extensions} for further discussion.

 \textit{Classical solutions and long-time existence (Theorem \ref{thm:u_is_classical_sol} and \ref{thm:long_time_existence}).} Finally, we show that solutions are classical and that we have long-time existence under further assumptions on $H$.
 If we assume Hölder regularity of $H$ in $x$, then the solutions are classical, which follows from the regularity results mentioned above.
 Subsequently, using results from viscosity solution theory, we achieve long-time existence in the case of $x$-Lipschitz $H$ with explicit power-type growth conditions.
 More precisely, we get well-posedness and global Lipschitz bounds for viscosity solutions on the (long) time interval $[0,T]$, and conclude by uniqueness and previous results that this solution coincides locally with smooth mild/classical solutions.